 1. Unite the community in support of Richmond Public Schools

 As Mayor, Berry will convene a Mayor’s Education Advisory Council with representatives of the Mayor’s Office, School Board and Superintendent, City Council, nonprofits serving Richmond schools, the business community, parents and teachers to create a united effort to support and to stimulate change for Richmond Public Schools.
 With Berry as Mayor, City Hall and the school system will no longer work against each other, but instead, will work in tandem with the community to improve Richmond schools.
 There will be regular meetings of elected and appointed officials, a designated liaison from the Mayor’s Office to RPS, and a coordinated strategy.
 Just like he did in Hanover, Berry will make City Hall a credible and capable partner so that community resources are drawn to the effort, not repelled by dysfunction.
+He wanna to encourage each student have the possibility to study good even in cases when it is possible to buy lab reports online and get good grades.
 Berry does not just talk about unifying efforts to support kids he has done it.

 2. Create a Five-Year Financial Plan for Richmond Public Schools

 Berry believes that funding for RPS should be predictable and reliable.
 Berry will create a Five-year Financial Plan with a funding stream for the baseline budget that is tied to a percentage of the city’s real estate tax revenues.
 In the future, budget debates will focus on enhancements not core services.
 Five-Year budget planning was a hallmark of his tenure as the Hanover County Administrator.
 It forced a constant dialog about issues, opportunities and constraints, which made everyone aware of the challenges faced by each other, and promoted teamwork toward the common goal.
 Berry does not just talk about results-oriented budget planning he has done it.